manaporkun/Pygame/README.md

 # Pygame

-I'm making games in Python with using Pygame to learn and understand logic of making games.
+I'm making games in Python using Pygame to learn and understand the logic of making games.
 # **Car Game**
 ![](CarGame/cargame.gif)